Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 end
 ```

 If you want to add quotes inside of string don't do it.
-Becuase Lua will think the string ends there thus causing an error but you can avoid this problem with escape characters.
+Because Lua will think the string ends there, thus causing an error but you can avoid this problem with escape characters.

 Escape character are constructed with a backslash character `\`.
 Lua will convert the special character into string characters.